keighrim/kaldi-yesno-tutorial/README.md

 ### Graph decoding

 In step 1, we prepared separate testset in `data/test_yesno` to test our toy model.
-Now it's time to project it into feature space as well.
+Now it's time to project it into the feature space as well.

 ```bash
 steps/make_mfcc.sh --nj 1 data/test_yesno exp/make_mfcc/test_yesno mfcc